winglang/wing/docs/contributing/999-rfcs/2023-10-01-workloads.md

 We will also need a way for the code inside the container to be able to connect to the relevant inflight client instance and interact with the object.

-We can decompose this requirement into three:
+We can decompose this requirement into four:

 1. Call non-Wing services using native clients (P1) (e.g. use the Redis client in Go to interact with a Redis resource).
 In this case, the code inside the container just uses a native client to